 - $150,000 or less for two or more buyers, regardless of dependents

 The catch 22: if you’re buying in one of the main centres, this level of income may not be high enough to buy much in the way of a home.

 5. You can’t get more money for buying with more mates

 If you buy with three or more people, you can’t triple or quadruple your HomeStart grant.
-The maximum KiwiSaver first home grant per property is $10,000 for an existing property and $20,000 for a new home, no matter how many people are buying the property.
+The typical maximum KiwiSaver first home grant per property is $5000 for an existing property and $10,000 for a new home.
+However, if you’re building or buying a new home with someone else, and they’re eligible, you may be able to get up to $20,000.
+Bear in mind, the discount caps at two people receiving the discount.
 This could affect groups of friends who plan to club together to get on the housing ladder.

-One key point to be aware of when using a KiwiSaver first home withdrawal is that it can’t be used towards an initial deposit for a property bought at auction.
 When you buy a house at auction, you have to pay a deposit immediately.
-This is generally 10%, however it is possible for the buyer to specify an amount different to this prior to the auction.
+This is generally 10%, however, it is possible for the buyer to specify an amount different to this prior to the auction.
 Likewise, the seller may specify a different deposit amount requirement.
-However, the rules of the KiwiSaver first home withdrawal state that you aren’t able to use these funds towards the initial deposit of a property bought at auction.
-Instead, any KiwiSaver first home funds can only be used towards the remainder of the price of the home, which is paid on settlement day.

 How to withdraw from KiwiSaver for a new build